Editor’s Note: This article has been updated on Dec. 11, 2020.

 9. Incorrectly Mounted/License Plate Not Installed

 License plates will be attached horizontally to the front and rear of the POV at the location prescribed by the manufacturer and the law so that both plates are clearly visible.
 The rear plate will be centered under a light or placed between lights on either side.
 Motorcycles and trailers will display one plate attached horizontally to the rear.
 License plates will be attached firmly to the POV using bolts, screws, mounts or brackets directly on the front bumper.
 The use of string, wire, zip ties or double-sided tape to secure permanently-issued plates is prohibited.

-Additionally, although not required for inspection and registration, German law requires one reflective vest per vehicle.
+Although not required for inspection and registration, German law requires that these items be located within the vehicle:

 These items are available at the local Post Exchange or shoppette.
 If pulled over by local law enforcement without these required items, then a person should expect penalties.